Recall-Faculty and Professor Emeritus of Criminology, Law and Society

 His books include International Handbook of White-Collar and Corporate Crime (Springer), Financial Crime and Crises in the Era of False Profits (Oxford University Press), Social Deviance (McGraw Hill), Profit Without Honor: White-Collar Crime and the Looting of America (Pearson), Big Money Crime: Fraud and Politics in the Savings and Loan Crisis (University of California Press), A Capacity to Punish: The Ecology of Crime and Punishment (Indiana University Press), Contemporary Issues in Crime and Criminal Justice: Essays in Honor of Gilbert Geis (Pearson), and Prescription for Profit: How Doctors Defraud Medicaid (University of California Press).

-Dr. Pontell is a past Vice-President of the American Society of Criminology and President of the Western Society of Criminology, and is a Fellow of both organizations.
-He served as President of the White-Collar Crime Research Consortium of the National White-Collar Crime Center from 2014-2016.
-He is Editor of the Oxford University Press book series, Keynotes in Criminology and Criminal Justice, and is Editor in Chief of the Oxford Research Encyclopedia of Criminology & Criminal Justice (Oxford University Press).
+Dr. Pontell is past Vice-President of the American Society of Criminology and President of the Western Society of Criminology, and is a Fellow of both organizations.
+He is a past President of the White-Collar Crime Research Consortium of the National White-Collar Crime Center, now the Division of White-Collar and Corporate Crime of the American Society of Criminology.
+He is Editor of the Oxford University Press book series, Keynotes in Criminology and Criminal Justice and Editor-in-Chief of the Oxford Research Encyclopedia of Criminology & Criminal Justice.